 Your new Macaw should not be too young or too old when you bring them home for the first time.
 The optimal age is between 12 weeks and 20 weeks.
 Anything younger, and you must become a 24-hour caretaker until they are about 12 weeks old.
 Anything older, and you run the risk of ending up with a pet that refuses to bond with you.

-Most breeders only sell Macaws that are between 12 weeks and 20 weeks to ensure a pleasant experience for the birds and new owners.
+Most breeders only sell Macaws that are between 12 weeks and 20 weeks to ensure a pleasant experience for the birds and their new owners.
 Stay away from sellers who offer birds that are younger or much older than these ages, as they are not keeping the best interest of their birds in mind and their breeding practices should not be trusted.

 You May Also Like: